-The example of the arrangement of the monitors on the virtual screen is presented below.
+An example arrangement of monitors on a virtual screen is presented below.
 Monitor 2 has a negative top coordinate value.
-By calculating y coordinate shift, we’ll locate the captures of the monitors keeping the location of windows and desktops on the bitmap.
+By calculating the y coordinate shift, we can locate the captures of the monitors, keeping the locations of windows and desktops on the bitmap.

 Possible arrangement of displays: